 HISE is not an honors program, but many participants build relationships that carry over their years at Notre Dame.
 These relationships result in a strong community of support and camaraderie while on campus.

-I was also invited to the Science or Engineering Open House.
-Should I attend the Open House or HISE?
+I was also invited to the Science or Engineering Open House and Admitted Student Days.
+Should I attend those programs or HISE?

-Students are welcome to attend both the Open House and HISE if they wish.
-However, it should be noted that information covered during the Open House is also covered during HISE.
-Also, HISE incorporates more campus and community opportunities than the Open House does.
+Students are welcome to attend one of the Open Houses or Admitted Student Days and HISE if they wish.
+However, it should be noted that information covered during the Open House/Admitted Student Days is also covered during HISE.
+Also, HISE incorporates more campus and community opportunities than the other programs do.

 The HISE Directory is a publication that includes photos of HISE participants.
 This publication is only distributed to the HISE committee and the HISE participants.